fsantanna-no/sbseg-23/freechains/rebuttal.md

 > to the state of the art or baseline.

-The main goal of our experiments in Section 3.1 is to stress the consensus algorithm to show that the mechanism is practical, i.e., that it has a reasonable performance.
+The main goal of our experiments in Section 3.1 is to stress the consensus algorithm to show that the mechanism is feasible, i.e., that it has a reasonable performance to be used in practice.
 The good result is that the protocol works in a permissionless context, regardless of the slower performance.